Kihagyás

 Class Diagram

-Let's open the source code solution from our customer, which we can do by following the steps below.
+Open the source code solution provided by our client by following the steps below.

 To do this, clone the Git repository of the initial project, available online on GitHub, to a new folder of its own within C:\Work: e.g: C:\Work\NEPTUN\lab1.
 In this new folder, open a command line or powershell and run the following git command: